 Wrap it up!

 This is the fun part!
-First, prepare an 8"x 8" baking dish by coating the bottom with one Tbsp of olive oil.
+First, prepare an 8"x 8" baking dish by coating the bottom with one tablespoon of olive oil.

 On a cutting board or plate, place one slice of zucchini.
 Next, add one portion of the filling - placing it in the middle of the zucchini strip.
 Fold both ends of strip over the filling.
 Place the ravioli onto another strip of zucchini, crosswise.
 Fold both ends over.